 With performance monitoring, Sentry tracks application performance, measures metrics like throughput and latency, and displays the impact of errors across multiple services.
-Sentry captures distributed traces consisting of transactions and spans to measure individual services and individual operations within those services.
+Sentry captures distributed traces consisting of transactions and spans to measure individual services and operations within those services.

 The Performance page is the main view in sentry.io where you can search or browse for transaction data.
 A transaction represents a single instance of an activity you want to measure or track, like a page load, page navigation, or an asynchronous task.
 The page displays graphs that visualize transactions or trends, as well as a table where you can view relevant transactions and drill down to get more information about them.

 Using the information on this page, you can trace issues back through services (for instance, frontend to backend) to identify poorly performing code.
 This allows you to answer questions like whether your application performance is getting better or worse, if your last release is running more slowly than previous ones, and identify specific services that are slow.
 Once you've found the cause of the problem, you'll be able to address the code that’s degrading performance.

 The trends view allows you to see transactions that have had significant performance changes over time.
 This view is ideal for insights about transactions with large counts.

 When you find a transaction of interest, you can investigate further by going to its Transaction Summary page.
 Every transaction has a summary view that gives you a better understanding of its overall health.
 With this view, you'll find graphs, instances of these events, stats, facet maps, related errors, and more.

 The summary page for Frontend transactions has a "Web Vitals" tab, where you can see a detailed view of the Web Vitals associated with the transaction.
 You can access a Transaction Summary page from the transactions table on the Performance page.